 Password vaults are an important part of locking down your privileged accounts.
 However, they are not sufficient for ensuring either the security or the auditability of those privileged accounts.
 While password vaults prevent direct root access to your devices, applications, and systems… password vaults by themselves do not provide visibility nor control over privileged user actions.
 This requires robust session management.

 Shared Credentials Create Nightmares

 We all know that we shouldn’t share credentials with coworkers or contractors.
 But the practice is rife.
-A study last year concluded that even IT bosses couldn’t help themselves… nearly 60 percent of US IT decision-makers share access credentials with other employees at least fairly often and 52 percent of them also shared credentials with contractors.
+A study last year concluded that even IT bosses couldn’t help themselves… nearly 60% of US IT decision-makers share access credentials with other employees at least fairly often and 52% also shared credentials with contractors.

 The total lack of accountability this creates is one problem… and the fact that over half of those respondents reported that it would be easy for a former employee to log in with old passwords is yet another.

 The pervasiveness of privileged credential-sharing means that security administrators must assume that credentials are being shared unless they can actively prove otherwise.

 Indeed, one of the first things many of our clients see upon installing our PAM solution is that not only are their contractors sharing their passwords amongst themselves… but they are also sharing those credentials with sub-contractors and sub-sub-contractors of whom the original company had no knowledge - or legal relationship with.
 The security and compliance implications of these kinds of situations are obviously severe.

 Of course not every “shared” password was voluntarily handed over.
 Sophisticated spear phishing campaigns have harvested critical passwords including those in the Anthem breach as well as the recent DNC breach.

 Combine standard insider risks, the prevalence of password sharing, and the very real risk of malicious theft… and your secure passwords aren’t as secure as you might like.